josmarcristello/Obsidian-Find-Orphaned-Images/README.md

 ## Installation

+### Recommended
+1. In Obsidian, go to Settings, Community Plugins, Browse, and search for "Find Orphaned Images".
+Install it.
+Done!

+### Direct Installation (not recommended)

 1. **Download the Plugin**: You can download the latest release from the [GitHub Releases](https://github.com/yourusername/find-orphaned-images/releases) page.

 2. **Extract the Files**: Extract the downloaded zip file and copy the files into your Obsidian vault's plugins directory: `.obsidian/plugins/find-orphaned-images/`.